 The Wholesale Warranties Viking Protection Plan is their exclusive, white label plan.
 It also covers consequential damage, or commercial use, including renting out the RV.
 We like that Wholesale Warranties has a strong focus on customer service and education.
 And they provide guaranteed coverage, positive customer service, and competitive, fair pricing.
 Their team also acts as the middle person between you and the RV Warranty company, This makes it easier to navigate the claims process, and act on your behalf as needed.
 Wholesale Warranties also offers contracts to Canadian customers.
 In our research, we found they have an A+ rating on BBB and a 5-Star rating on CustomerLobby.

 We have obtained several quotes from them while RV shopping, and always found them to be extremely competitive, knowledgable and helpful.
-We recently purchased an RV extended service contract through Wholesale Warranties for our 2019 Casita camper and will share more on that soon.
+We recently purchased an RV extended service contract through Wholesale Warranties for our 2019 Casita camper.

 So Who Do We Recommend?